-On the implementation of the updated Marine Travel Routes and Management Plan for Construction and Associated Vessels (MTRMP-CAV), the Maritime Surveillance System (MSS) automatically recorded deviation cases such as speeding, entering no entry zone, and not traveling through the designated gates.
+On the implementation of the updated Marine Travel Routes and Management Plan for Construction and Associated Vessels (MTRMP-CAV), the requirements of the NLMP have been included in the Maritime Surveillance System (MSS).
+The MSS automatically recorded deviation cases such as speeding, and entering no entry zone.
 ET conducted bi-weekly audit of relevant information including AIS data, vessel tracks and other relevant records to ensure sufficient information were provided by the system and the contractors complied with the requirements of the MTRMP-CAV.
 The contactors submitted 3-month rolling vessel plans for construction vessel activities to AAHK in order to help maintain the number of construction vessels to a practicable minimum.
 The IEC also performed audit on the compliance of the requirements as part of the EM&A programme.

-During the reporting period, deviations including speeding within the works area, entry from nondesignated gates, and entering no-entry zones were identified.
+During the reporting period, deviations including speeding and entering no-entry zones were identified.
 After investigation by the contractors' Construction Traffic Control Centre (CTCC) representatives, all the concerned captains were reminded to comply with the requirements of the MTRMP-CAV.

-Total seven skipper training workshops were held with nine captains by contractors' Environmental Officers and competency tests were conducted subsequently with the trained captains by ET.
+One skipper training workshop was held with one skipper by ET.
+One skipper training workshop was held by contractor's Environmental Officer with one skipper and competency test was conducted subsequently with the trained skipper by ET.